 - Soy products: miso, tofu, tempeh

-We’ve already mentioned canned legumes, and canned tomatoes are always a better alternative for hothouse grown fresh in a pasta sauce.
-I find frozen fruits and veg a great standby.
-Frozen on the farm, they often have a better nutritional value than the same fruits and veg bought out of season, plus they will keep in the freezer for months.
+We’ve already mentioned canned legumes, and canned tomatoes are always a better alternative to hothouse-grown, fresh tomatoes when making a pasta sauce.
+Frozen fruits and veggies are a great standby.
+Frozen on the farm, they often have a better nutritional value than the same fruits and veggies bought out of season, plus they will keep in the freezer for months.
 Frozen green peas and lima beans add protein and a dash of color to pasta and soups, while spinach saves time.
 Fruits can brighten up a winter meal in compotes, crumbles, or delicious gelato.